 11. Unwind at Welcome Bay

-After a long day of hiking, snorkelling and experiencing all of the epic activities and things to do on Fitzroy Island, I can understand if you want to just spread out a towel and relax.
+After a long day of hiking, snorkelling and experiencing all of the epic activities on Fitzroy Island, I can understand if you want to just spread out a towel and relax.

 How Long to Stay on Fitzroy Island

 Have you already decided that this is exactly your kind of destination and now you're wondering how long to stay on Fitzroy Island?

 If I had to pick, I would recommend 2 days and 1 night to explore the entire Island.
 However, it is possible to do all of the walks, snorkel with the turtles and enjoy all of the great things to do on Fitzroy Island in one big day.

 With that said, staying at the resort is an experience in itself.
 If you're a visitor to Cairns, seriously consider at least a night here to break up the accommodation in town.